When the world gets crazy, events in feminist philanthropy become more important than ever.

 - Women Thrive Alliance Closes its Doors: The announcement came in late June that Women Thrive Alliance, which has been cultivating gender equality movements globally for twenty years, is closing its doors.
 Their work will continue through World Pulse, so all is not lost, but I wonder if this is an indicator of the downsizing that is happening in civil society globally.
 A paper published by Berkeley Law and the Urgent Action Fund for Women’s Rights also suggests that women human rights defenders are facing a tougher climate on the ground in many places in the world.
 I am also trying to understand what happened to the United States’ funding of the development sector’s gender equality and women’s empowerment issues.
 Data from the OECD suggests that funding from the United States for aid in support of gender equality and women’s empowerment went from $26.211 Billion in year 2014-2015 all the way down to $20.814 Billion in year 2015-2016.
 If I am reading this data correctly, that would mean that the US’s contribution to this funding dropped by $5.3 Billion dollars from 2015 to 2016.
 I have emailed the Washington office of the OECD for verification and explanation of this data, and am awaiting their response.

 - The Crisis of the Century for Progressive Women Funders: Trump’s appointment of Brett Kavanaugh to the Supreme Court and what it bodes for Reproductive Justice.
-There is no doubt that this event has shaken and stirred the progressive women’s funding community like no other.
+There is no doubt that this event has shaken and stirred the progressive women’s funding community like no other — in fact, we could argue it’s one of the most important events in feminist philanthropy this year.
 This linked article gives a good sense of how the battle lines are being drawn.
 It will be up to women funders to help the grassroots protect this fundamental medical right.

 - Trump’s Apparent Alliance with Putin and What it Means for Feminist Philanthropy — This article in The Guardian spells it out pretty clearly in this sentence: “From Europe to Asia, Trump is destroying alliances with democracies, while making friends with authoritarian leaders.”
 This can only mean bad things for feminist philanthropists, who can only thrive in an environment where human rights are respected and women’s autonomy and authority can continue to grow.
 Authoritarian regimes are not good for women’s empowerment.